mtrohman/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 description: This is my singleton class code snippet called SerialPortManager, commonly used in my projects for receiving data via serial communication.
 keywords: c# programming, singleton design pattern, serial port, serial communication
 tags: [CSharp, SerialPort, Singleton]
+comments: true
 ---

 This is my singleton class code snippet, called as `SerialPortManager` which is basically based on [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) class.
-I created this singleton class for my own use in my small or simple C# projects for receiving data stream from a serial port, e.g. [Arduino](https://www.arduino.cc/) board.

-_The code snippet also available on [my gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d)._
+I created this singleton class for my own use in simple and small C# projects for receiving data stream from a serial port, e.g. [Arduino](https://www.arduino.cc/) board.
+The code snippet also available on [my gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d).

 ### SerialPortManager.cs